Restrainite/RestrainiteMod/README.md

 2. Place [Restrainite.dll](https://github.com/SnepDrone/Restrainite/releases/latest/download/Restrainite.dll) into your
    `rml_mods` folder.
 This folder should be at `C:\Program Files (x86)\Steam\steamapps\common\Resonite\rml_mods` for a default install.
 You can create it, if it's missing.
+3. If you use ResoniteModLoader, install [ResoniteModSettings](https://github.com/badhaloninja/ResoniteModSettings)
-3. Start Resonite.
+4. Start Resonite.
-4. Check the settings menu to customize your options.
+5. Check the settings menu to customize your options.
-5. Once enabled, the options will show up as `DynamicValueVariable` components under the `Restrainite` slot in your user root slot.
+6. Once enabled, the options will show up as `DynamicValueVariable` components under the `Restrainite` slot in your user root slot.

 ## Why does this exist?